-• Chapter 3, Instruction Set Reference, A-M and Chapter 4, Instruction Set Reference, N-Z of the IA-32 Intel Architecture Software Developer's Manual, Volumes 2A & 2B provide a detailed description of SSE3 instructions.
+• Intel® 64 and IA-32 Architectures Software Developer's Manual, Volumes 2A & 2B, provide a detailed description of individual SSE3 instructions.

-• Chapter 12, SSE, SSE2 and SSE3 System Programming, in the IA-32 Intel Architecture Software Developer's Manual, Volume 3 gives guidelines for integrating the SSE and SSE2 extensions into an operating-system environment.
+Chapter 12, "System Programming for Streaming SIMD Instruction Sets," in the Intel® 64 and IA-32 Architectures Software Developer's Manual, Volume 3A, gives guidelines for integrating the SSE and SSE2 extensions into an operatingsystem environment.